 The garden and the interior are exquisite, with nooks and crannies filled with wonderful secrets and stories.

 Dishes are simple but expertly put together and offer an explosion of flavours.

 Also, try some of their world-class cocktails.
 Porn Star Martini, anyone?

 You’ll find them here: 30 Kloof Street, Gardens

 Say hello & book here: +27 21 423 4413 | email@example.com

-Reverie Social Table is a rare fine dining gem in the streets of Observatory, and, stepping into their simple one-room venue, you’ll feel instantly transported to a place where the outside world doesn’t matter.
+Reverie Social Table is a rare fine dining gem in the streets of Observatory.

-Based on the concept of social dining, everyone packs away their phones and shares one large table, ready to be delighted by Chef Julia Hattingh’s exceptional creations, wonderful stories, and lots of wine.
+Based on the concept of social dining, everyone packs away their phones and shares one large table, ready to be delighted by Chef Julia Hattingh’s exceptional creations, beautiful stories, and lots of wine.